DINKIN/Joseph-Anderson-Dating-Simulator/README.md

 # Joseph-Anderson-Dating-Simulator

 This is a satirical visual novel built in Ren'Py based around the video game analyst  Joseph Anderson, and his romances with other game analysts.
+There is a lot of profanity and filthy humor in this VN.
+If that upsets you, then don't play this game.

 It's fine to copy my code (but why would you want to), just credit me.